funilrys/PyFunceble/docs/usage/terminal.rst

                                 Multiple space separated statuses can be given.
                                 Configured value: 'all'
+        --dots                Activate or disables the display of dots or other characters when we skip the test of a subject.
+                                Configured value: False
         --hierarchical        Activates or disables the sorting of the files content (output) in a hierarchical order.
                                 Configured value: False
         -h, --host            Activates or disables the generation of the hosts file(s).
-                                Configured value: True
+                                Configured value: False
         -ip CLI_TESTING__HOSTS_IP, --hosts-ip CLI_TESTING__HOSTS_IP
                                 Sets the IP to prefix each lines of the hosts file.
                                 Configured value: '0.0.0.0'
+        --merge-output        Activates or disables the merging of the outputs of all inputted files inside a single subdirectory as opposed to the normal behavior.
+                                Configured value: False
         --no-files            Activates or disables the generation of any non-logs file(s).
                                 Configured value: False
         --output-location OUTPUT_LOCATION
                                 Sets the location where we are supposed to generation the output directory from.
-                                Configured value: '/home/funilrys/repositories/github/source/PyFunceble'
+                                Configured value: '/home/pyfunceble-dev/repositories/github/source/PyFunceble'
         --unified-results     Activates or disables the generation of the unified results file instead of the divided ones.
                                 Configured value: False
         --percentage          Activates or disables the display and generation of the percentage - file - of each status.
                                 Configured value: True
+        --registrar           Activates or disables the display and generation of the registrar - file - status at the end of a test.
+                                The registrar file contains the top domain registrar found while testing.
+                                Configured value: True
+        --max-registrar CLI_TESTING__DISPLAY_MODE__MAX_REGISTRAR
+                                Sets the maximal number of registrar to display.
+                                Note: This argument has no effect when the --registrar argument is not set.
+This argument only takes effect on display but not
+                                in the log file
+                                Configured value: 15
         --plain               Activates or disables the generation of the RAW file(s).
 What is meant is a list with only a list of subject (one per line).
-                                Configured value: False
-        --dots                Activate or disables the display of dots or other characters when we skip the test of a subject.
-                                Configured value: False
+                                Configured value: True
         -q, --quiet           Activates or disables the display of output to the terminal.
                                 Configured value: False
-        --push-collection     Activates or disables the push of the test results into the collection API.
+        --push-collection     Activates or disables the push of test result into the collection API.
                                 Configured value: False
         -s, --simple          Activates or disables the simple output mode.
                                 Configured value: False

     Multiprocessing:
         -w CLI_TESTING__MAX_WORKERS, --max-workers CLI_TESTING__MAX_WORKERS
                                 Sets the number of maximal workers to use.
-                                If not given, 40 (based on the current machine) will be applied.
+                                If not given, 20 (based on the current machine) will be applied.
                                 Configured value: None

     CI / CD: